Grammarly vs Writefull

 - Who is it best for?

-- It is best for students, professionals, and anyone needing real-time writing assistance.
+- It is best for individuals and teams needing quick, accurate writing corrections and tone suggestions.

 - What is this tool?